davetremblay/Marathon/README.md

 Marathon is a program to automatically create a 50% microrhythm between two rhythmic patterns in MIDI.

+For more information about microrhythms, follow the link https://wp.me/p3mIfa-off

 Maraton takes a MIDI file by the name "marathon_in.mid" located in the same folder as itself containing two MIDI tracks of same length and number of notes.
 Marathon then creates the file "marathon_out.mid" by calculating the average duration of each note pair in the two tracks and copying the channel, velocity,